philip-lambert/word-ladder/README.md

 ## Performance
 When loading the dictionary invalid words are ignored.
 This reduces the example dictionary from **26880** entries to **2238**.

-text file/zip file
-BaseDictionaryLoader - Liskov Substitution
+Breadth first vs djikstra?

 ## Techniques
-I've added two extension methods on the string class: - IsValid and IsOneLetterDifferent.
+I've added two extension methods on the string class: - IsValidWord and IsOneLetterDifferent.
-Normally I'd consider it somewhat dangerous to extend a basic data type such as string, but in this case it does help with code readability.
+Normally I'd consider it somewhat dangerous to extend a basic data type such as string, but this is mitigated by being marked internal, and does help with code readability.
-Case sensitive option

-Input/Dictionary words are only valid if: -
-* They are 4 characters long.
-* They only contain alpha (a-z) characters.
+DictionaryLoaderFactory - Factory Pattern, further extension for web service/port reader/asynch etc TextFileDictionaryLoader/ZipFileDictionaryLoader **S**OLID Principle
+Add Moq